 INHR Program

-Previous students have worked with the ambassadors of Afghanistan, The Bahamas, Fiji, The Marshall Islands, and the Maldives.
+Previous students have worked with the ambassadors of Afghanistan, The Bahamas, Fiji, The Marshall Islands, The Maldives, Costa Rica and Sierra Leone.

-Eligible students can earn 10-12 units of law school credit while conducting a field placement.
-Interested students should start by scheduling an advising appointment.
+Eligible students can earn 8-12 units of law school credit while conducting a field placement.
+Accepted students should start by scheduling an advising appointment.
 Interested students must take the INHR seminar offered every fall before participating in the away field placement.

 Why INHR?